pablodecm/phd_thesis/src/104_chapter_4.md

 and range of applicability of such techniques has surged in the last decades due to the increase on accessible computational power and the amount of useful data available.
-In this section, a general overview of machine learning methods as well as the main tasks that can addressed with them will be provided.
-Subsequently, the technical basis of two specific types of tools used in the next chapters will be explored: boosted decision trees and neural networks.
+In this section, a general overview of machine learning methods as well as the main tasks that can be addressed with them will be provided.
+Subsequently, the technical basis of two specific types of machine learning methods used in the next chapters will be explored: boosted decision trees and neural networks.
 Last but not least, we will go through a brief review of the common past use cases of these techniques at high energy physics experiments, especially focussing on those cases where they can